#1 of 23 Places to Visit in Karwar

 #22 of 23 Places to Visit in Karwar

-At a distance of 58 km from Karwar, 75 km from Murudeshwar, 21 km from Ankola, 165 km from Hubli, 163 km from Panjim and 514 km from Bangalore, Gokarna is a small town in the Uttara Kannada District of Karnataka.
-It is a famous pilgrimage center and also one of the top destinations of Karnataka Tourism because of its beautiful beaches.
-Gokarna is one of the must visit places in Karnataka as part of Goa packages.
+At a distance of 58 km from Karwar, 75 km from Murudeshwar, 21 km from Ankola, 165 km from Hubli, 163 km from Panjim, and 514 km from Bangalore, Gokarna is a small town in the Uttara Kannada district of Karnataka.
+It is one of the top places to visit in Karnataka, and among the must-visit places as part of Goa packages.

-The prime attraction of the Gokarna is the Mahabaleshwar Temple which houses the Atmalinga.
+Gokarna is considered one of the famous places of pilgrimage in Karnataka.
+Sri Mahabaleshwar Temple which houses the Atmalinga is the must include place in Gokarna tour packages.
 The Atmalinga was given to Ravana by Lord Shiva himself.
 Ravana was stopped here for his evening prayers while going back to Lanka.
-He had been instructed by Lord Shiva not to keep the Atmalinga on the ground, since it would be fixed wherever it touched ground.
+He had been instructed by Lord Shiva not to keep the Atmalinga on the ground, since it would be fixed wherever it touched the ground.
 Atmalinga was a powerful weapon .....

 Distance (From Karwar): 59 Kms